SWSJChCh/multiplicativeControl/README.md

 - Total cell count at the end of the optimal regime
 - Total cell count at the end of the mean administration regime
-- The ratio of final cell counts
+- Ratio of final cell counts
 - Total cost of drug administration
 - Individual drug costs for cisplatin and paclitaxel